Gem1BErry/AC-NH-Feature-Contribution-Analysis/README.md

 > **"The Contribution of Subjective Experiences in Video Games to Players’ Well-Being: A Case Study of Animal Crossing: New Horizons"**

-It explores how different subjective experience features—such as autonomy, competence, relatedness, enjoyment, and extrinsic motivation—contribute to players’ well-being, and whether these relationships are moderated by demographic factors like gender and age.

 📌 This repository link is referenced in the thesis to ensure transparency, replicability, and academic integrity.

 ---